-- generation of a new, succeeding main key pair GPK(i,CA)={K-1GPK(i,CA), KGPK(i,CA)}, where K-1GPK(i,CA) private key, while KGPK(i,CA) public key, distribution of the private key (according to accepted threshold method), - creation of a self-certificate, containing new public key of Certum root certification authority, signed with old private key K-1GPK(i-1,CA) (self-certificate NewWithOld), - deactivation of old private key KGPK(i-1,CA) and activation of new private key KGPK(i,CA) within hardware security module a new private key for certificate and CRL signing is loaded, - creation of a self-certificate, containing old public key of Certum root certification authority, signed with new private key KGPK(i,CA) (self-certificate OldWithNew), - creation of a self-certificate containing new public key of Certum root certification authority, signed with new private key KGPK(i,CA) (self-certificate NewWithNew), - publication of created certificates in the repository, submission of the information about new available certificates.
+- generation of a new, succeeding main key pair $GPK{(i,CA)} = \{K^{-1}{GPK(i,CA)}, K{GPK(i,CA)}\}$ , where $K^{-1}{GPK(i,CA)}$ private key, while $K{GPK(i,CA)}$ public key, distribution of the private key (according to accepted threshold method), - creation of a self-certificate, containing new public key of Certum root certification authority, signed with old private key K-1GPK(i-1,CA) (self-certificate NewWithOld), - deactivation of old private key KGPK(i-1,CA) and activation of new private key KGPK(i,CA) within hardware security module a new private key for certificate and CRL signing is loaded, - creation of a self-certificate, containing old public key of Certum root certification authority, signed with new private key $\mathbf{K}^1{GPK(i,CA)}$ (self-certificate OldWithNew), - creation of a self-certificate containing new public key of Certum root certification authority, signed with new private key $K^1{GPK(i,CA)}$ (self-certificate NewWithNew), - publication of certificates created in the repository, submission of the information about new available certificates.

-After generation and activation of a new private key (it may be executed in any moment within the validity period of the old self-certificate), Certum root certification authority signs new intermediate certificates solely by means of the new private key.
+After generation and activation of a new private key (it may be executed at any moment within the validity period of the old self-certificate), Certum root certification authority signs new intermediate certificates solely by means of the new private key.